manigalinux/deeprey-linux-OS/README.md

 Wrappers for using docker environment are in `docker` folder.

-To start docker environment use command `docker-compose up`
+To start docker environment use command `docker-compose up -d deeprey-linux-os`

 and enter to docker environment `docker exec -it deeprey-linux-os /bin/bash`